The digital enablement programme supports new and innovative ways people can access health care through digital means.

 Outpatient clinic scheduling and room-booking system

-Waitematā DHB is introducing an outpatient clinic scheduling and room-booking system that will improve patient and staff experience and improve access to planned care.
-Patients will be seen more quickly and have a better experience.
+Waitematā DHB is introducing an outpatient clinic scheduling and room-booking system that will improve patient and staff experience, and access to planned care.
+Patient flow throughout the clinics will be improved therefore affording the patient a better experience.
 The system will replace the current paper-based approach, integrating with existing systems to improve the management and use of clinic and treatment rooms.
 The new system will support efficient resource allocation – staff, equipment and consumables.

 Primary and community care